 I recommend brushing the top of these keto bagels with melted butter or light olive oil.
 This technique avoids the eggy taste in your bagels.

-Finally, sprinkle and gently press sesame seeds or any bagel seasoning on top of each bagel.
+Finally, sprinkle and gently press some sesame seeds, poppy seeds, or any bagel seasoning on top of each bagel.

 Place the baking sheet in the center rack of a preheated oven 350F (180c).